upstash/ratelimit-py/README.md

 It is very similar to the `limit` method and takes an identifier and returns the same response.
 However if the current limit has already been exceeded, it will automatically wait until the next window starts and will try again.
-Setting the timeout parameter (in seconbds) will cause the method to block a finite amount of time.
+Setting the timeout parameter (in seconds) will cause the method to block a finite amount of time.

 ```python
 from upstash_ratelimit import Ratelimit, SlidingWindow